Main content

 In the Mood for Love

-Mark speaks to film writer Tony Rayns, who worked closely with director Wong Kar-Wai from 1994 to 2008.
-Tony gives Mark the inside story on the production of In The Mood For Love as well as some insight into the enigmatic director's sometimes chaotic production style.
+Mark speaks to critic and sometime filmmaker Tony Rayns, who was a key part of Wong Kar-Wai's team for many years, working closely with the director on the English subtitles for his films.
+Tony gives Mark the inside story of the production of In The Mood For Love, as well as some insight into the enigmatic director's sometimes chaotic working methods.

 Producer: Jane Long